 Where I live people are really struggling.
 There is little work and less prospect of work.
 And yet I have had a good year.
 Which is a bit tricky.
 For most of the year I have tried to be positive (without gloating) and to do what little I can to spend money locally and employ local people.
 Whilst being sensitive to what’s happening around me, it also seemed important not slip into negativity myself.

 And yet now, as the year draws to a close, I find myself doing so anyway.
 I have noticed that I am starting to interpret the (completely normal) end of year slow down negatively, and even misrepresent the prospects for next year to myself!
-It’s reminscent of the something Keith Johnstone (improv guru) calls ‘joining’ where two actors, if they don’t make an effort, end up doing exactly the same thing.
+It’s reminiscent of the something Keith Johnstone (improv guru) calls ‘joining’ where two actors, if they don’t make an effort, end up mirroring each others actions and mood. .

 Whatever the explanation, I find it striking that reason and knowledge have little power over my emotional state.
 I have plenty of reasons to feel positive, at least for myself, but I don’t.
 It reminds me of visual illusions.
 The fact that you know (because you have been shown) that two lines are, say, the same length, doesn’t help you overcome the impression that one is longer than the other.